-- " The maximum number of points you can score in this category is 10. - " Ensure your supplier indicates the organic status of drinks on their invoices either by product description or traceable product code. - " Find out if your drinks suppliers hold organic certification.
+- " The maximum number of points you can score in this category is 10. - Ensure your supplier indicates the organic status of drinks on their invoices either by product description or traceable product code. - " Find out if your drinks suppliers hold organic certification.
 Under EU regulation, all suppliers of organic produce including wholesalers must hold organic certification.
 All certified organic suppliers will be able to provide you with their certificate and list of certified products and activities.
 Only accept certificates from your direct supplier. - " NB.
-Only organic milk, not other organic drinks, count towards your organic ingredient spend under standard 2.1.1.
+Only organic milk, not other organic drinks, count towards your organic ingredient spend under standard 2.1.1. - " If you only serve water and no other drinks, you achieve 10 points.